ryanxdebelen/ryanxdebelen.github.io/_pages/about.md

 News
 ======
-- Starting a fellowship at Harvard Medical School and Massachussetts General Hospital.
+- Starting a fellowship at Harvard Medical School and Massachusetts General Hospital.
 - Started a fellowship to publish my PhD results at UNSW Sydney.
 - Finished a 6-month internship with the International Machine Learning team at Amazon.
-- One paper published at PLOS One.
+- One paper published at PLOS ONE.
 - One paper accepted at NeurIPS 2023 workshop.
 - One paper accepted at IEEE EBMC 2023.
 - One paper published at BMC Psyciatry.